hgtonight/vanilladocs/docs/addons/ranks/using-ranks-as-incentives.html.md

 ---
 title: Using Ranks as Incentives
-layout: page
+layout: docs
 categories: ["Features", "Addons", "Ranks"]
 ---

 You can use Ranks as an incentive for members to participate by rewarding them for more and better participation.

 ## Example Case